hove-io/navitia_sdk_docs/docs/journey/android/index.md

 </style>
 ```

-## 📢 Communicating with other modules
+## 📢 Communicating with other modules or the app

+Journey module can exchange data with, or navigate to, other modules or the host application.

 ### Application